jsoref/apcupsd/doc/manual/manual.rst

 the values of the ``BATTCHG`` and ``TIMELEFT`` variables in the printout of '``apcaccess status``'.

-Athough this should not be necessary, as an extra precaution, you can shutdown your machine, remove the plug from the UPS you are testing, and plug your machine into another UPS or directly into the wall.
+Although this should not be necessary, as an extra precaution, you can shutdown your machine, remove the plug from the UPS you are testing, and plug your machine into another UPS or directly into the wall.
 Doing so, will ensure that the UPS doesn't cut the power